mmbman/Katagiri/1983-03-09-Blue-Cliff-Record-Case-42-Talk-2.md

 The two wallets are the same.
 And [drop] and pick up all belong to me.
 So everything, same thing.
 So cause and effect [are] the same.
 From this point, you cannot fall into causation.
 That means equality.

 But you cannot mix up everything.
 Because, I [dropped it].
 It’s functioning anyway.
-Wallet is functioning.
-Going down to the ground, and going up from the ground, to me, that is picking up.
+Wallet is functioning, going down to the ground; and going up from the ground to me, that is picking up.
 Everything is function.
 In terms of functioning, all I have to do is I must be I, as I really am, in relation with the wallet.
 How?
 I should be one with the wallet.
 What is that?
 Pick it up.
 Just pick it up.
 Why do you have to pick it up?
 Because if you don’t pick it up, you give people trouble.
 So you have to pick it up.
 That is cause and effect.
 You cannot ignore cause and effect, because you live with all sentient beings.
 But on the other hand, there is no cause and effect, because everything belongs to me.
 You don’t care; it’s not your business!
 So if I want to pick it up, I can pick it up; if I don’t want to pick it up, I don’t want to pick it up!
-But that is completely ignoring the reason of cause and effect, so you [give] people trouble.
+But that is completely ignoring the rhythm of cause and effect, so you [give] people trouble.

-So you cannot ignore cause and effect, that’s why you have to just be one as wallet.
+You cannot ignore cause and effect, that’s why you have to just be one as wallet.
 I have to be what I am.
 What do you mean? *I* becomes one with the wallet.
 To become one with the wallet means pick it up.
 Why do you pick it up?
 Because I have to live with all sentient beings.
 I cannot give any trouble to anybody.
-Regardless of whether my motivation is good or bad, someone picks it up and put in their pocket is already trouble.
+Regardless of whether my motivation is good or bad, someone picking it up and putting in their pocket is already trouble.
 So you have to pick it up.
 This is life according to cause and effect.

 But on the other hand, everything is yours.
 Everything is yours means you can [do] whatever you do.
 You can go everywhere.

 But you cannot go everywhere.
 Because every day, you drop something and you have to pick it up.
-Because drop means that you act every day. *You act* means you drop something, you leave your trace.
+Because *drop* means that you act every day. *You act* means you drop something, you leave your trace.
 So you have to pick up.
 If you don’t, you give trouble to people.

 From moment to moment, you have to take responsibility for your life like this, but on the other hand, every moment you are free.
 So you can go anywhere, you can do anything, as you like.
 But on the other hand, there is [that] you cannot do as you like, because you have to live with all sentient beings.